phpipam/phpipam/doc/API/api_documentation.md

                 ]
             }
             ...
+            ]
         }
+    }
 ```

-# 2. Authentication and permissions
+## 2. Authentication and permissions

-## 2.1 Authentication
+### 2.1 Authentication

 To use API first you have to authenticate with username/password from account created in phpipam application.
 Authentication is done via "authorization" HTTP header.
-If authentication is successfull **you will receive API token that needs to be included in header in each next API requests**.
-Please note that SSL is highly recommended, if authentication type is BASIC request is sent unencrypted and can be easily interceted and decoded.
+If authentication is successful **you will receive API token that needs to be included in header in each next API requests**.
+Please note that SSL is highly recommended, if authentication type is BASIC request is sent unencrypted and can be easily intercepted and decoded.

 * Authentication is required for NONE and SSL security
 * Authentication can be disabled by setting the $enable_authentication to false in index.php
 * SSL security is highly recommended

 Along with token you will receive also token expiration date, which is set to 6 hours by default and can be changed.
-Each successfull request resets the expiration time for token.
-Token validity can be checked by issuing a GET request to user (GET /api/myAPI/user/) with "phpipam-token" or "token" header containg token.
+Each successful request resets the expiration time for token.
+Token validity can be checked by issuing a GET request to user (GET /api/myAPI/user/) with "phpipam-token" or "token" header containing token.
 To reset validity issue a PATCH request to same URL.

 _Note: "token" or "phpipam-token" header needs to be included in each API request to identify yourself!_